CrazyBusyLabs/HackerNewsJobsTwitter/README.md

 ## Installation

-Set the environemnt variables in the `.env` for `development` and using your deployment capabilities for `production`:
+Set the environemnt variables vy creating the `.env` for `development` and using your deployment capabilities for adding environment variables in `production`:

+See https://apps.twitter.com/ to create an application.

 | Environment Variable |
 | --- |